hmontazeri/mushak/docs/guide/commands.md

 ### mushak env set

 Sets environment variables on the remote server and restarts the application.
-This command securely updates the `.env` file on the server and triggers a redeployment to ensure the new variables are applied.
+This command securely updates the environment file on the server and triggers a redeployment to ensure the new variables are applied.

+**Environment file priority:**
+- Mushak will first look for `.env.prod` on the server
+- If `.env.prod` doesn't exist, it will look for `.env`
+- If neither exists, it will create `.env.prod` by default
+- During deployment, the environment file is copied to each release directory

 ```bash
 mushak env set [KEY=VALUE]...